xVss/scripts/README.md

 # some random scripts i wrote

- i'm not newbe scripter, so any advice/correction is welcomed! 😊
+ i'm a newbe scripter, so any advice/correction is welcomed! 😊

 ## [bcdl](https://github.com/xVss/scripts/blob/master/bcdl)